SamFu1113/K3s-CodiMD/README.md

 - It has a large, rapidly growing ecosystem.
 Kubernetes services, support, and tools are widely available.

 ### Why K8s
-- In a production environment, you need to manage the containers that run the applications and ensure that there is no downtime.
+- In a production environment, I need to manage the containers that run the applications and ensure that there is no downtime.
 - Kubernetes provides you with a framework to run distributed systems resiliently.

 ### What is CodiMD